-Division I - Grades K-5 (U.S.): Less than 12 years of age on May 1, 2020 (Other International).
-Division II - Grades 6-8 (U.S.): Less than 15 years of age on May 1, 2020 (Other International).
-Division III - Grades 9-12 (U.S.): Oldest team member does not qualify for Divisions I or II and is attending regular school-not a college or university or anything similar (Other International).
-Division IV - Collegiate for ALL TEAMS.
-All teams must have a majority of members who are high school graduates and registered for at least one class at a college or university.
-Other team members must be enrolled in one or more classes accredited by a college or university.
-They do not have to attend the same institution.
+- Primary Non-competitive but may showcase at a tournament for feedback.
+Grades K-2 (U.S.).
+Less than 8 years of age on May 1, 2021. - Division I Grades K-5 (U.S.): Less than 12 years of age on May 1, 2021 (Other International). - Division II Grades 6-8 (U.S.): Less than 15 years of age on May 1, 2021 (Other International). - Division III Grades 9-12 (U.S.): Oldest team member does not qualify for Divisions I or II and is attending regular school-not a college or university or anything similar (Other International). - Division IV Collegiate for ALL TEAMS.
+All teams must have a majority of members who are high school graduates and registered for at least one class at a college, university, accredited technical school, or member of the military.
+Team members do not have to attend the same institution. - Virtual Division IV-any group of individuals that don't qualify for Divisions I III.